ENPlummer/Surfs_UP/README.md

 The next step in the process was database engineering.
 In this step, I created the SQLite database for my weather API.
 I used pandas and SQLAlchemy and the CSV files that I was provided to create my SQLite database.

 The third step in creating my weather API was to do a climate analysis based on the data that was stored in the SQLite database that I created.
 In this step, I analyzed the data using SQLAlchemy to do queries on the data.
-I then used Pandas to create data frames for I could create graphs using Matplotlib.
+I then used Pandas to create data frames so I could create graphs using Matplotlib.

 The final step was to create a Flask app to power my weather API.
 I exported my climate analysis Jupyter Notebook as a Python file.
 I then added the required Flask routes so the app would run.